Sample-based detectability and moving horizon state estimation of continuous-time systems: Sample-based MHE

 with $\eta \in\mathbb{R}_{>0}$.
 The first part of the cost function penalizes the difference between the first element of the estimated state sequence ($\hat{\chi}_{t_i}$) and the prior estimate using the weighting matrix $P_2\succ 0$.
-The remaining three terms, consider the estimated disturbance sequences and the difference between the measured and estimated outputs at the time instances where a measurement is available to the state estimator weighted by $Q_w\succ 0$, $Q_v\succ 0$ and $R\succ 0$, respectively.
-At $t_i \in K_s$, we obtain $\hat{x}(t_i)$ by solving the MHE's optimization problem.
-The next measurement is available at $t_{i+1}$ and thus $\hat{x}(t_{i+1})$ is computed again by solving (\ref{eq:NLP}).
-For $t_i<t<t_{i+1}$ the estimator runs in open-loop, i.e.,
+The remaining three terms consider the estimated disturbance sequences and the difference between the measured and estimated outputs at the time instances where a measurement is available to the state estimator, weighted by $Q_w\succ 0$, $Q_v\succ 0$ and $R\succ 0$, respectively.

+Further discussion on the parameterization of the cost function can be found in Remark~\ref{rem:para} below.